robsimmons/dusa/docs/src/content/docs/docs/introductions/graph.md

     edge Y X :- edge X Y.

-Note that this if-thin statement is written backwards from how it's written in English: the "then" part, the **conclusion** is written first, followed by the `:-` symbol.
+Note that this if-then statement is written backwards from how it's written in English: the "then" part, the **conclusion** is written first, followed by the `:-` symbol.
 After the `:-` symbol is **premises**.
 (There can be more than one premise.
 If there aren't any premises we're just defining a fact, so we don't write the `:-` symbol at